unicode-org/message-format-wg/spec/data-model/README.md

-# DRAFT MessageFormat 2.0 Data Model
+# MessageFormat 2.0 Data Model

 This section defines a data model representation of MessageFormat 2 _messages_.